 Culture lovers don’t always think of cruising when planning a vacation, according to Doug Prothero, the managing director of The Ritz-Carlton Yacht Collection.
-“Cruises are stereotyped as getaways with lots of eating and drinking and little culture in sight,” he said.
+“Cruises are stereotyped as getaways with lots of eating and drinking and little culture in sight.”
 While that may be true for some cruises, Mr. Prothero said it’s not the case all-around, and shared some tips to enjoy an enlightening cultural experience by boat.
 If you want the comfort of a cruise, but the adventure and cultural excitement of a trimaran – find out how you can have the best of both worlds.

 Pick Itineraries with Longer Stays at Ports